-By default, Mavericks uses natural scrolling, which means that things move in the opposite direction from "traditional" scrolling.
+By default, Mavericks uses natural scrolling, which means things move in the opposite direction from "traditional" scrolling.
 To understand this, let's compare traditional and natural scrolling:

 - Natural scrolling: With natural scrolling, you will use an upward swipe, and the content on the page moves up, almost like you are pushing the content up.
-This is the way that scrolling usually works on touchscreen devices like the iPad and iPhone, and it's the default option in Mavericks.
+This is the way scrolling usually works on touchscreen devices like the iPad and iPhone, and it's the default option in Mavericks.

 Opening System Preferences